zonemaster/zonemaster/docs/public/specifications/tests/MethodsV2.md

 empty.
 If the parent zone cannot be determined, then an undefined list is returned.

+Addresses for name servers (RDATA of NS records) are extracted even if the resolution goes through CNAME.
+It is, however, not permitted for a NS record to point at a name that has a CNAME, but that test is covered by Test Case [Delegation05].
+This method should extract as much as possible to find all possible paths.

 This Method must, in general, use the same algorithm as Test Case [Basic01], but the test case extracts more information and outputs messages.